1969 American League Championship Series: Game 3

 In a pivotal Game 3, the Twins sent veteran Bob Miller to the mound while the Orioles trotted out their young budding ace, future 3-time Cy Young winner Jim Palmer.
-The Twins struck first in the bottom of the first off of Palmer on Rich Reese's RBI single after a two-out double and intentional walk, but Elrod Hendricks's two-run double after a double and error put the Orioles up 2–1 in the second.
+The Twins struck first in the bottom of the first off Palmer on Rich Reese's RBI single after a two-out double and intentional walk, but Elrod Hendricks's two-run double after a double and error put the Orioles up 2–1 in the second.
 Two outs later, Don Buford's RBI single made it 3–1 Orioles and knocked Miller out of the game after only 1 2/3 innings.
-Paul Blair's two-run double in the fourth off of Dick Woodson made it 5–1 Orioles.
+Paul Blair's two-run double in the fourth off Dick Woodson made it 5–1 Orioles.
 The Twins scored their last run of the series in the fifth when Harmon Killebrew doubled with two outs and scored on Reese's single.
-Frank Robinson's RBI single with two on off of Al Worthington made it 6–2 Orioles in the sixth.
-Blair's two-run home run in the eighth off of Dean Chance made it 8–2 Orioles.
-Next inning, Davey Johnson hit a leadoff single off of Chance, then scored on Hendricks's double off of Ron Perranoski while Hendricks himself scored on an error.
+Frank Robinson's RBI single with two on off Al Worthington made it 6–2 Orioles in the sixth.
+Blair's two-run home run in the eighth off Dean Chance made it 8–2 Orioles.
+Next inning, Davey Johnson hit a leadoff single off Chance, then scored on Hendricks's double off Ron Perranoski while Hendricks himself scored on an error.
 Mark Belanger singled and scored on Blair's two-out double.
 Palmer pitched a scoreless ninth to finish the series.

 This Monday game at Metropolitan Stadium forced the NFL's Minnesota Vikings to play their game against division rival Green Bay the previous day at the University of Minnesota's Memorial Stadium in Minneapolis.
 It was the first NFL game played in a Big Ten stadium.
 That same day, because the Atlanta Braves were hosting Game 2 of the NLCS, the Atlanta Falcons had to move their home game against the Baltimore Colts from Atlanta Stadium to Grant Field on the campus of Georgia Tech.